dodocloud/engineeringroles/README.md

   The system is created as exception based, meaning that we don't assume that we have all-fitting people.
 Therefore, discussion about level is goal-based, not proof-based.
 For instance, we can say "*We see you nearly at Level 3, to get there, however, we need you to be more proactive in feature refinement meetings*".
 We can also mark some traits as exceptional in specific cases, such as "*You are a great solution architect and we don't expect that you will speak in public, despite it's described as a requirement at your level*".

+It's important to acknowledge that we don't push employees into management roles just in order to get upward in responsibility or compensation, irrespecitvely of their skillset or strengths.
+We want to go for an ideal use of each talent and set up a viable career path so that everyone may become an excellent contributor for the company in general.
+The responsibility of each manager is to find the best way to put each individual on a path that could maximize the user of their talent.

 ### [Developers](developers/developers_path.md)

 * [Level0](developers/intern.md)